cemerick/clojurescript.test/README.md

 conjunction with advanced compilation).

-clojurescript.test bundles test runner scripts for various environments (currently, phantomjs, node.js and rhino).
+clojurescript.test bundles test runner scripts for various environments (currently, phantomjs and slimerjs, node.js, and rhino).
 As long as you add clojurescript.test to your `project.clj` as a `:plugin`, then it will replace any occurrences of `:runner`, `:node-runner` and `:rhino-runner` in your `:test-commands` vectors with the path to the corresponding test runner script.